QT-Zhu/RPBG/README.md

 ```

 ### Data Preparation
-First configure the path of your data & COLMAP installation in the script in `triangulation/prepare_inputs.sh`, as well as other settings if wanted, e.g., GPU indexes and distortion models, and execute it.
-Note that the GPU-enabled SIFT of COLMAP does not work under headless servers.
+First configure the path of your data & COLMAP installation in the script in `triangulation/prepare_inputs.sh`, as well as other settings if wanted, e.g., GPU indexes and distortion models, and execute it as:

 ```
 sh triangulation/prepare_inputs.sh
 ```
+**Note that the GPU-enabled SIFT of COLMAP does not work with headless servers.**

 Then please fill the relevant information in `configs/paths.yaml` and create a custom config file similar to `configs/custom/sample.yaml`, and adopting the default set of hyper-parameters will just work fine.

 Following [NPBG](https://github.com/alievk/npbg) and [READ](https://github.com/JOP-Lee/READ), we follow the data convention of Agisoft Metashape, but we provide a useful [script](https://github.com/QT-Zhu/RPBG/blob/main/tools/pose_format_converter.py) for converting camera parameters from one to another.
 It's now supporting: